-That's what this post is all about.
-This 8-point framework will guide you through the steps you need to take in order to automate any process or business workflow.
+That’s what this post is all about.
+This eight-point framework will guide you through the steps you need to take in order to automate any manual process or workflow.

 The first step toward automating a manual process is to define your goal(s) and understand your objectives.
 This will help you set your priorities and create an automation strategy that makes sense for your particular situation.

-A common assumption about process automation is that the goal is always efficiency, but that’s not the case.
-The primary driver behind automation can also be
+A common assumption about business process automation (BPA) is that the goal is always efficiency, but that’s not the case.
+The primary driver behind automation can also be:

-- to add value to the product or service
+- Adding value to the product or service

-- to create better outcomes for internal or external process customers
+- Creating better outcomes for internal or external process customers

-- to make work less repetitive or frustrating for employees
+- Making work less repetitive or frustrating through human-centered automation

-Regardless of why you want to automate your process, being able to define your goals can help you prioritize the workflows and task automations that need attention first.
+Regardless of why you want to automate your process, being able to define your goals can help you prioritize the workflows and task automation that need attention first.

-Business processes can be complicated.
+Any business process can get complicated.
 Often what we refer to as “a process” may actually be a family of related processes or subprocesses.
 For example, a typical procurement process may include subprocesses such as approving vendors, creating purchase orders, receiving goods, and paying invoices.

 This step reinforces Step 2.
 Once you’ve identified the process you want to automate, you need to set the boundaries of the process just to make sure you stay focused.
 The easiest way to set the boundaries and avoid scope creep is to identify the trigger or starting point of the workflow or process you want to automate, and then identify the result or outcome.

-Any work or manual processes that occur between these two points is a candidate for automation.
+Any manual tasks or activities that occur between these two points is a candidate for automation.

 You’ve identified your starting point and stopping point.
-Now you need to create a process map or diagram that illustrates all the actors, action, and information in the process workflow.
+Now you need to create a process map or diagram that illustrates all the actors, actions, and information in the process workflow.
 You may create an informal map, or you may prefer to use standard flowchart symbols.